Impala is a tool of the Hadoop environment to run interactive analytic SQL queries on large amounts of HDFS data.

-- The Impala recipes run queries on Impala, while handling the schema of the output dataset.
+The Impala run queries on Impala, while handling the schema of the output dataset.

-- When performing Data Visualization on a HDFS dataset, you can choose to use Impala as the query execution engine.
+When performing Charts on a HDFS dataset, you can choose to use Impala as the query execution engine.

 Data Science Studio connects to Impala through a JDBC connection to one of the impalad server(s) configured in the “Settings / Hadoop” administration screen.

 Hive connectivity is mandatory for Impala use, as Impala connections use the Hive JDBC driver, and Impala table definitions are stored in the global Hive metastore.

 Making HDFS datasets automatically available to Impala is done through the same mechanism as for Hive.
 See Hive for more info.

 Impala can only interact with HDFS datasets with the following formats:

 only in “Escaping only” or “No escaping nor quoting” modes.